CaTeNdrE/gas-gmail-add-parent-of-nested-label/README.md

 9. Click on the plus (+) symbol on 'Services  +' to open the 'Add a service' dialog.
 10. Type 'Gmail' in the 'Identifier' field.
 11. Click 'Add'

+### D. Create Trigger
+12. Click on the 'Trigger' menu button (alarm clock image) in the left menu.
+13. Click the '+  Add Trigger' button at the bottom right of the Triggers page.
+14. Configure Trigger:

+Trigger Settings:

+     Choose which function to run:       addParentLabel
+     Choose which deployment should run: Head
+     Select event source:                Time-driven

+Set the following to your preference.
+Here are my settings:

+     Select type of time based trigger:  Minutes timer
+     Select minute interval:             Every 5 minutes
+     Failure notification settings:      Notify me immediately

 ## Feedback
 This is my first Google Apps Script as well as my first Git.
 This may be reflected in poor and/or odd choices in both spaces.
 Constructive feedback is welcomed and, of course, please advise of any issues/bugs encountered.